Protesters block Apple, Google buses in San Francisco area

 Opponents have said the buses crowd municipal bus stops and remove potential customers from cash-strapped public transportation systems, including regional rail services.

-Earlier this month, protesters in San Francisco blocked a Google bus in the same neighborhood.
+Earlier this month, protesters in San Francisco blocked a Google bus in the same neighbourhood.

 While Friday's protest in San Francisco seemed aimed at the tech industry in general, the protests in Oakland seemed to be more specifically targeted at Google.
 A photo posted on Twitter by a Google employee inside the bus showed two people outside holding a banner that read "Fuck Off Google."